-The purposes of the E-Government Act of 2002 are to "improve performance in the development and issuance of agency regulations by using information technology to increase access, accountability, and transparency," and to "enhance public participation in Government by electronic means, consistent with [the Administrative Procedure Act]."
-The E-Government Act of 2002 requires agencies, to the extent practicable, to maintain electronic rulemaking dockets (e-dockets).2 An e-docket is simply a virtual folder that contains materials relevant to a particular rulemaking.
-It ideally includes any relevant notices (e.g., notices of proposed rulemaking (NPRMs)), supporting materials, and comments.
-Under the E-Government Act of 2002, e-dockets must make publicly available online, to the extent practicable, all comments received "and other materials that by agency rule or practice are included in the rulemaking docket . . .
+15 The purposes of the E-Government Act of 2002 are to "improve performance in the electronic means, consistent with [the Administrative Procedure Act]."1 The E-Government Act 18 of 2002 requires agencies, to the extent practicable, to maintain electronic rulemaking dockets 19 (e-dockets).
+An e-docket is simply a virtual folder that contains materials relevant to a particular 20 rulemaking.
+It ideally includes any relevant notices (e.g., notices of proposed rulemaking 21 (NPRMs)), supporting materials, and comments.
+Under the E-Government Act of 2002, e-22 23 dockets must make publicly available online, to the extent practicable, all comments received 24 "and other materials that by agency rule or practice are included in the rulemaking docket ... whether or not submitted electronically."3 25 The Administrative Conference has recommended that agencies manage their public 26 rulemaking dockets to achieve "maximum public disclosure."
+This means that, to the extent 27 feasible, agencies should include the following within their public rulemaking dockets: (1) 28 29 notices pertaining to the rulemaking; (2) comments and other materials submitted to the agency related to the rulemaking; (3) transcripts or recordings, if any, of oral presentations made in the 30 course of a rulemaking; (4) reports or recommendations of any relevant advisory committees; (5) 31 32 other materials required by statute, executive order, or agency rule to be considered or made public in connection with the rulemaking; and (6) any other materials considered by the agency 33